NATO open door policy: Post-Cold War enlargement of NATO

-Following the Eastern European Revolutions of 1989, countries from the former Eastern bloc expressed their interest in joining NATO.
-During a March 1992 visit to Warsaw, NATO Secretary General Manfred Wörner said that the "doors to NATO are open".
+Following the Eastern European Revolutions of 1989, countries from the former Eastern Bloc expressed their interest in joining NATO.
+During a March 1992 visit to Warsaw, NATO secretary general Manfred Wörner said that the "doors to NATO are open".
 During the December 1994 OSSE conference in Budapest, the United States and its NATO allies stated that no European countries should be prevented from joining the alliance.

 According to Vladimir Putin, he had asked whether or not Russia could join NATO in 1999.
 He recounted in February 2024 that Bill Clinton answered him, "I’ve talked to my team.
 No, no, it’s not possible now."

-On March 12, 1999, Poland, Hungary and the Czech Republic joined NATO as the first former Eastern Bloc states, beginning the enlargement of NATO eastwards.
-When Estonia, Latvia, Lithuania, Bulgaria, Romania, Slovakia and Slovenia joined on March 29, 2004, U.S. President George W. Bush prepared for even further enlargement of the alliance.
+On 12 March 1999, Poland, Hungary, and the Czech Republic joined NATO as the first former Eastern Bloc states, beginning the enlargement of NATO eastwards.
+When Estonia, Latvia, Lithuania, Bulgaria, Romania, Slovakia, and Slovenia joined on 29 March 2004, US president George W. Bush prepared for even further enlargement of the alliance.
 During the welcoming ceremony held the same day, he said: